shadowga/website/_docs/1/b-legislation.md

 ### Reporting admins
 We also manage our admin team, so if an administrator has been abusing you can report them as well.
-Admin reports can be filed through the same form mentioned above.
+Admin reports can be filed through the same form mentioned above, but make sure to note that you're filing an admin report.

 Your admin-related report will be taken into the hands of our Executives to assess the issue at hand.
 Keep in mind that falsely reporting an admin is a punishable offense.